janik-sauerbier/Which-Rules-Entail-This-Fact/README.md

 Tim Gutberlet (tim.gutberlet@students.uni-mannheim.de) & Janik Sauerbier (janik.sauerbier@students.uni-mannheim.de)

 ## Summary
-In this work, we focus on the problem of identifying all rules that entail a certain target fact given a knowledge graph and a set of previously learned rules.
-This problem is relevant in the context of link prediction and explainability.
-We propose an efficient approach using relational database technology including indexing, filtering and pre-computing methods.
+Knowledge graphs (KGs) are used to store information about relationships between real-world entities in various fields.
+Learned rules over KGs describe patterns of KGs and allow for knowledge inference.
+In this paper, we focus on the problem of identifying all rules that entail a certain target fact given a KG and a set of previously learned rules.
+This can enable link prediction as well as help explain connections between rules and (potential) facts.
+Solving this problem time-efficiently for large rulesets and KGs is a challenge.
+To tackle this challenge, we propose an approach relying solely on RDBMSs including indexing, filtering and pre-computing methods.
 Our experiments demonstrate the efficiency of our approach and the effect of various optimizations on different datasets like YAGO3-10, WN18RR and FB15k-237 using rules learned by the bottom up rule learner AnyBURL.

 ## Folder structure